mitjafelicijan/rssperado/README.md

 NER classification is done with https://huggingface.co/transformers/ that utilizes `dbmdz/bert-large-cased-finetuned-conll03-english` model.
 The model is downloaded on the first run and cached for future use.
 The model is not included in the repository due to its size.

+Extract content goes to the actual page and tries to extract the content from it.
+It also uses NLP to summarize the full content to a few sentences.

 These models can take up a lot of disk space, so be sure to have enough space available (10 gigs on a VM should be enough).

 Each feed gets exported as JSON file where the `md5(feed-url)` is the name of the file so it is predictable and easy to integrate into your own code.
 Example of such a filename would be `26a13287efe864d840c98b840f16465d.json`.